Home > Books > Matthew

 Matthew 7

 Jesus teaches that one should not judge others, as they will be judged by the same standard, and that one should first correct their own faults before trying to correct others.
-He also teaches that one should ask God for things in faith, and that God will provide good things to those who ask.
-Jesus then teaches the Golden Rule, that one should treat others as they would like to be treated.
-He warns against false prophets, who can be identified by their evil deeds, and that not everyone who claims to follow him will enter the kingdom of heaven, but only those who do the will of God.
-Jesus concludes by teaching that those who hear and obey his words will be like a wise man who builds his house on a rock, while those who do not obey will be like a foolish man who builds his house on sand.
+He also teaches that one should ask, seek, and knock, and that God will provide good things to those who ask.
+Jesus emphasizes the importance of treating others with kindness and respect, and warns against false prophets who can be identified by their evil deeds.
+He also teaches that not everyone who claims to follow him will enter the kingdom of heaven, but only those who do the will of God.
+Jesus concludes by comparing those who hear and obey his teachings to a wise man who builds his house on a rock, while those who do not obey are like a foolish man who builds his house on sand.